Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 ~ ~ ~ ~ ~ ~ ~ ~ ~

-ONLINE INFO SITES --- The following doesn't even begin to include bread or many other baked goods.
+ONLINE INFO SITES --- For right now, the following doesn't even begin to include bread or many other baked goods.
 The following only touches on cookies - biscuits (i.e., cookies in the U.S.) - some crackers . . . and it goes on and on.
 The overwhelming array of "cookies" that we have today began to be introduced within the food culture around the 1900s.
 The major influences were from England, Scotland, and The Netherlands (i.e., Holland - Dutch).
 The following are a few related to England & the Dutch.

 A - American "Cookies - Crackers"